da-imran/jiran-tetangga-web/README.md

 4.  **Run with Docker:** Run `docker compose up --build -d` in the project root.

 ## 📦 Docker Support
-1.  **Docker support has been built into the project.
+1. Docker support has been built into the project
-2.  **Contains `Dockerfile` and `docker-compose.yaml` for the Docker configurations
+2. Contains `Dockerfile` and `docker-compose.yaml` for the Docker configurations
-3.  **Can easily run command in CLI to start up the project
+3. Can easily run command in CLI to start up the project
-4.  ##Requirement: Docker
+4.  ##Requirement:** Docker

 ## 📌 Roadmap
 [x] Admin user creation API </br>